EmilyForeacre/DBMS_Final_Project/README.md

 The code will return the web address used for ease of access when the program is initially started up

-# What we need to do
-Making a doctor's office website.
-This is the doctors portal.

-Tables
-- Doctors table
-- Patiences table
-- medicine table
-- appointments table

-Backend
-- Read inputs
-- scrub inputs
+## What each group member is doing
+Cooper
-- get information requested.
+- tables

-frontend
 - html
-- making the website look good

-# What each group member is doing
-Cooper
-- Completing tables

 Emily
-- html & front end
+- html
+- styling

 Paul
 - backend
+- readme